×

 LineUp

-AJJ's "Disposable Everything" mixes acoustic rock, jazz, and string harmonies, showcasing their 20-year musical evolution.
-This album is praised as their greatest achievement.
+AJJ's "Disposable Everything" blends acoustic rock, jazz, and strings, showcasing their 20-year alchemy.
+Praised as their greatest work by Paste Magazine.

 California emo rockers Finch, formerly Numb, broke out with the EP "Falling into Place" and hit "What It Is to Burn."
 Known for intense live shows and a spat with Disturbed, they collaborated with Mark Trombino and toured with RX Bandits.